“Everything is a lie …” – Sage Didymas

 Victoria loved Cirque de Soleil.
 Her aspiration before grade 3 was to become a magician and join the circus.
 It’s a phase most kids go through.
 She later became a fan of the Amazing Randi and Penn & Teller.
 She taught herself how to do some of their tricks and became adept at prestidigitation and misdirection.
 In the process, she learned the lesson never to believe in magic.

-Although Victoria’s parents came from a country where most people followed Orthodox Christianity, they’re not particularly religious themselves.
+Although Victoria’s parents came from a country where most people followed Orthodox Christianity, they were not particularly religious themselves.
 On the other hand, they encouraged Victoria to learn about the various faiths and decide for herself what she wanted to believe or not to believe.
 They felt that the search for the meaning of existence was a deeply personal matter.
 They had a whole shelf of books on the subject.
 Victoria could read them whenever she had theological or teleological questions.

 As a whole, the Solana family was a happy and contented entity, consisting of three interacting bodies that had achieved perfect harmony and perpetual equipoise.
 They never encountered any three-body problems.